Wednesday, June 29, 2016

 Aroma and Flavor – 1.75 out of 3 mugs (Docked 0.5 for HFCS use)

 The initial opening aroma is ordinary.
-It almost has a cinnamon aroma with a slight hint of wintergreen.
+It almost has a cinnamon aroma with a slight hint of winter green.
 The first sip verified my thoughts.
-I sensed cinnamon, wintergreen and a little licorice.
-There was no noted vanilla flavor, which I enjoy!
+I sensed cinnamon, wintergreen, and a little licorice.
+There was no noted vanilla flavor, which I enjoyed!
 It did have a nice overall flavor that was mixed well.
 There is a slight aftertaste I cannot place, but it is not pleasing to me.

 Head – 2.2 out of 3 mugs